eslint/archive-website/docs/2.0.0/rules/no-empty.md

 }
 ```

-Since you must always have at least a `catch` or a `finally` block for any `try`, it is common to have empty statements when execution should continue regardless of error.
+Since you must always have at least a `catch` or a `finally` block for any `try`, it is common to have empty block statements when execution should continue regardless of error.

 ### Options